ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/DESIGN_PRINCIPLES_AND_FEATURES.md

 This is extremely unlikely, but not absolutely impossible — no system is perfect.
 For every predictable failure case, RTL returns explicit error codes instead of throwing.
 RTL validates all critical assumptions before proceeding, ensuring predictable behavior and eliminating mid-operation surprises.

+> *"Exceptions should never surprise you — in RTL, failures are explicit, validated, and reported as error codes, not as hidden runtime traps."*

 ---